Sir Philip Green says government waste 'shocking'

 Sir Philip said: "The conclusion of this review is clear - credit rating and scale in virtually every department has not been used to make government spending efficient.

-"There is no reason why government should not be as efficient as any good business."'No coherent strategy'
+"There is no reason why government should not be as efficient as any good business."

 Sir Philip was picked to look into government spending by the Prime Minister, David Cameron.